redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/03_CHECKLIST_PROCEDURE.md

 Inspect the ConfigMap object for your OpenShift Service Mesh instance `oc get configmap istio-minimal -n istio-system --output=jsonpath={.data.mesh}`

-Confirm that you see output similar to the following example, which shows that the Authorino instance has been successfully added as an extension provider
+Confirm that you see output that the Authorino instance has been successfully added as an extension provider

-#### Configuring authorization for KServe
+#### Configuring authorization for KServe (~3min)

 [Section 3.3.3.4 source](https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.9/html/serving_models/serving-large-models_serving-large-models#configuring-authorization-for-kserve_serving-large-models)

-why? you must create a global AuthorizationPolicy resource that is applied to the KServe predictor pods that are created when you deploy a model.
+Why? you must create a global AuthorizationPolicy resource that is applied to the KServe predictor pods that are created when you deploy a model.
 In addition, to account for the multiple network hops that occur when you make an inference request to a model, you must create an EnvoyFilter resource that continually resets the HTTP host header to the one initially included in the inference request.

 Create a new YAML file with the following contents: